natcap/invest.users-guide/source/sdr.rst

   :header-rows: 1
   :name: OMAFRA Fact Sheet

+|

-Soil erodibility values (K) in US customary units based on the OMAFRA Fact sheet.
+**The soil erodibility values (K) in this table are in US customary units** based on the OMAFRA Fact sheet.
 Soil textural classes can be derived from the FAO guidelines for soil description (FAO, 2006, Figure 4).

 A particular case is the K value for water bodies, for which soil maps may not indicate any soil type.
-A value of 0 can be substituted, assuming that no soil loss occurs in water bodies.
+A value of 0 can be used, assuming that no soil loss occurs in water bodies.

 Land Use/Land Cover
 ^^^^^^^^^^^^^^^^^^^